On Nash theory of gravity with matter contents: Divergence free Nash theory gravity with matter contents

 Notice that Eq.(\ref{rhot}) is a nonlinear second order differential equation for the energy density $\rho$ in which the solution depends on the time evolution of the cosmological background depending on $H(\tau)$.
 There is no any simple way to figure out the energy density profile except using a reconstruction scheme.
 Here we will assume a form for the Hubble parameter allowing to integrate Eq.(\ref{rhot}) analytically.
 Let us compare new the continuity equation given in Eq.(\ref{rhot}) with the one in Einstein relativity such that

-Note that we use the same fluid model as $p=f(\rho)$ in the Einstein gravity to compare with our $f(R,R_{\mu\nu}R^{\mu\nu})$ case.
-It is worth mentioning here that the continuity equation Eq.(\ref{rhot}) is a second-other differential equation instead of the first order one.
+It is clear that we use the same fluid model as $p=f(\rho)$ in the Einstein gravity to compare it with our $f(R,R_{\mu\nu}R^{\mu\nu})$ case.
+It is worth mentioning here that the continuity equation Eq.(\ref{rhot}) is a second-order differential equation instead of the first order one.
 The reason is that $f(R,R_{\mu\nu}R^{\mu\nu})$ gravity is constructed from the scalar curvature squared terms instead of the Ricci scalar.
 As a result, the continuity equation resulting from the Bianchi identity applied to the left-hand side of the modified Einstein field equation leads to a second order differential equation.

 It is intuitive to derive an effective action for the matter content density in which the density function $\rho$ governs the EoM given in Eq.(\ref{rhot}).
 Referring to the Euler-Lagrange equation, we conclude from Eq.(\ref{rhot}) that there should be an effective conjugate momentum $p_{\rho}$ corresponding to the density function $\rho$ which is derived from an effective Lagrangian $\mathcal{L}_{\rho}$ such that